stuartlynn/data-and-lab/_posts/2017-07-18-KingCounty HouseSales2015.md

 |squft\_\_ng15|average size of closest 15 houses, in square feet|
 |sqft\_lot15|average size of the closest 15 houses' lots, in square feet|

-Prepared by the Center for Spatial Data Science [http://spatial.uchicago.edu/](http://spatial.uchicago.edu/).

- Updated July 10, 2017
+Prepared by the [Center for Spatial Data Science](http://spatial.uchicago.edu/).
+Updated July 10, 2017.
+Data provided "as is," no warranties.